Best Way To Clean Camera Gimbals

 With some popular handheld gimbals now costing hundreds of dollars per unit, more people are opting for the anti-static brush method, and so have I.

-Here’s why I prefer using the Anti-Static Brush Cleaning Kit to clean my gimbals:
+Here’s why I prefer using the (Amazon) Anti-Static Brush Cleaning Kit to clean my gimbals:

 - An easy way to clean your gimbal.
 You can also use it for car detailing, vent, interior, PCB, Xbox, computers, cellphones, gaming keyboards, and hard-to-reach areas

 - High-quality brush structure, lightweight, small size, safe use, and easy installation

 - Unique flexibility: the contact won’t scratch or damage the film; can dramatically reduce the anti-static timely